dorddis/Gymzy/src/ai-context/outlines/gymzy-intelligent-agent-enhancement-guide.md

 *   **Acceptance Criteria:** All new intents are covered by tests, and tests pass.

 ### 3.3.
 Expected Outcome
 The agent will understand a broader variety of user requests, making it significantly more useful.
-While full natural language understanding isn't achieved yet, the agent will be more flexible than simple command matching for the implemented intents.
+While full natural language understanding isn&apos;t achieved yet, the agent will be more flexible than simple command matching for the implemented intents.

 ## 4. Phase 3: Broader Tool Development & Integration